-We also attended the 82nd Association Social and were treated to the beautiful sounds of the 82nd Abn.
+We attended the Association Social and were treated to the wonderful sounds of the 82nd Abn.
 Chorus.
-While there, I had a chance to speak with Major General James L. Huggins, commander of the 82nd Abn.
+While there I had the opportunity to speak with Major General James L. Huggins, commander of the 82nd Abn.
 Division.

-We left for home on Sunday and stopped at Arlington National Cemetery to pay our respects to A.J. and all those who paid the ultimate sacrifice.
-We always look forward to seeing Arlington and meeting new families who are just going down that road of pain and sorrow.
-I try to offer them hope and comfort from someone who has been there before them.
+We left Ft.
+Bragg on Sunday and on our way home we stopped at Arlington National Cemetery to pay our respects to A.J. and the rest of the fallen soldiers who are buried there.
+I always look forward to seeing Arlington and meeting new families who are just going through the pain of losing a loved one.
+I feel that in some small way I can offer them comfort and give them hope as one who has been down that long, sad road.

 I will be attending this year’s World War II Weekend at Reading’s Mid-Atlantic Air Museum.
 The dates are June 6th, 7th, and 8th.
 Look for me in the hanger where I will have my new book, “All American Hearts.”
 The introduction for the book is written by Lt.
 Colonel Oliver North, USMC (Ret.)
 Proceeds from the book will benefit our nation’s Wounded Warriors.
 I will also have my first book on hand, “My Hero, My Son.”